April 23, 2026

 6. Final verdict

-• You primarily need clearly defined asset finance products such as hire purchase or leasing for specific equipment or vehicles, as presented on Novuna’s asset finance page.
+• you need clearly defined asset finance products such as hire purchase or leasing

-• You are comfortable engaging directly with an asset finance provider or through standard brokers working with equipment suppliers.
+• you are comfortable engaging directly or through standard brokers and suppliers

 Choose Shawbrook if: